 those intended to develop business ventures, publications, websites or arrange conferences;

 any grant that would primarily benefit an individual or individuals;

 requests from students for the purpose of personal study or travel;

 The Trustees have already identified those areas of medical research which are of interest to the Trust, as described on this website, and will not normally consider unsolicited applications from this sector.

 Repeat applications from a single organisation within a twelve month period will not normally be considered.
-Grants are awarded at Trustees’ discretion, and due to the volume of applications we are unable to provide feedback should a request for funding be unsuccessful.
+Grants are awarded at Trustees’ discretion and we are unable to provide feedback on applications.

 For capital projects applicants are asked to submit evidence that at least three competitive quotes have been obtained for the work that is proposed.

 Full terms and conditions of grants will be sent to applicants with an offer letter if the application is successful.